 Any person struggling with addiction amounts to more than a group of symptoms.
 So, the best treatment plans should cater to the patients’ welfare throughout the treatment process.
 There are countless physical, psychological, social and emotional factors that feed substance abuse and addiction; and since the purpose of holistics is to heal the whole individual, it addresses all of these areas by delving past the physical symptoms.

 As a result, patients in recovery stand a better chance of identifying any underlying emotional and physiological components of their addiction during non-holistic treatments like individual counseling.
-Additionally, patients who use holistic treatments also stand a better chance of staying sober once rehabilitation is over since holistics teach basic coping skills that help manage stress and cravings.
+Additionally, patients who use holistic therapies also stand a better chance of staying sober once rehabilitation is over since holistics teach necessary coping skills that help manage stress and cravings.

 Holistics Offer Empowerment to Patients in Recovery

 The idea that we are each responsible for our own destiny is one that’s existed for millennia.
-In terms of addiction recovery, patients are responsible for the decision to change their lives and get sober.
-It’s not always easy since positive changes can’t be forced, but this is why the holistic approach is so empowering for patients in addiction recovery.
-Working with staff and counselors to heal the whole self enables patients to take charge and set a course towards sobriety and a fresh new life.
+In addiction recovery, patients are responsible for the decision to change their lives and get sober.
+It’s not always easy since positive changes can’t be forced.
+This is why the holistic approach is so empowering for patients in addiction recovery.
+Working with staff and counselors to heal the whole self allows patients to take charge and set a course towards sobriety and a fresh new life.
 After all, rehab should not be about professionals telling you how to live your life— it should be about receiving help in the healing process, gaining knowledge about yourself, and learning new skills to put to use in sobriety.

 Traditional Therapies are Still the Foundation of Addiction Treatment

-Usually, holistics are used alongside other, more conventional therapies.
+Usually, addiction treatment professionals use holistics in conjunction with other, more conventional therapies.
 This is probably the most important thing to remember about the utilization of holistics in addiction recovery.
 As mentioned previously, holistics in addiction treatment are designed to help the non-holistic side of the treatment plan identify the factors that contribute to an individual patient’s addiction.
 These aspects include:

 - Physical symptoms and side effects of the substance addiction